 Each aquarium is going to vary as to how much supplies it will consume on a monthly basis and it all comes down to the following factors:

 The more water you have, the more you will need for water changes.
 The more supplemental elements you will need to dose as your corals begin to grow.
-The more medications you will need for the given volume of water.
+The more medications you will need for the given volume of water, and the more salt you need to add when doing water changes.

 The more living organisms you have in your aquarium, the more waste they will produce.
 The more food you feed, the more chance of uneaten food decaying and breaking down.
 This requires filter material and consumables to be changed more often.